plasmadancom/Raspberry-Pi-Relay-APA102-LED-Controller/README.md

 Parts list: https://goo.gl/5SdG7h

-Alternatively you can buy a PCB or complete controller from myself.
+Alternatively you can buy a PCB or complete controller from me.
 Contact me on AV Forums [here](https://www.avforums.com/members/plasma-dan.314603/).

 ## Just The Basics